shindury26/mikrotik-gpl/README.md

 ### Implementation Details

-When the GPL/open source code is, eventually, obtained from MikroTik, it will be manually checked into repo.
-This project is mainly store those GPL disclousre publicly.
+When the GPL/open source code is obtained from MikroTik, it will be manually checked into repo.
+This project is mainly _store_ those GPL disclosure publicly.
 So the only "code" here is a GitHub Action, `gpl-nag-email.yaml`.
 The build script checks MikroTik website for the current "stable" and "latest" versions of RouterOS.
 If a version is NOT found in GitHub [Releases](https://github.com/tikoci/mikrotik-gpl/releases), the build will email MikroTik to obtain the GPL source.
 The build is schedule to check for new releases daily, and will not send emails if a version has already been requested.

+When MikroTik response with source, it provided disclosure will be in Releases.
+Additional, the expanded contents will be stored in repo by RouterOS version, or date received if version is unclear.

 ### Potential Uses

 > [!NOTE]
 > Significant parts of RouterOS are NOT GPL or other open source code, and would not require disclosure.
 > RouterOS does use the Linux kernel, so that is main GPL-based code, and will be posted here when obtained from MikroTik.
-But the kernel alone is not enough to "rebuild" RouterOS or "add custom packages", as most of Linux "userland" is propritary code and/or may use non-public 3rd party drivers.
+But the kernel alone is not enough to "rebuild" RouterOS or "add custom packages", as most of Linux "userland" is proprietary code and/or may use non-public 3rd party drivers.
 So the code here may not be useful, depending on your goals.

 GPL and other open source licenses do not require a reason to want disclosure.